intel/aipc-devkit-install/README.md

 Installation Order: The installation process executes from top to bottom.
 It is recommended to place external applications and items with dependencies last to ensure required software is installed first.
 OneAPI Base Toolkit: This toolkit requires specific dependencies, including Visual Studio Community and .NET and C++ frameworks.
 For easy uninstallation, include the uninstall command, typically formatted as:
 C:\Program Files (x86)\Intel\oneAPI\Installer\installer.exe -s --action remove --product-id intel.oneapi.win.basekit.product --product-ver 2025.0.1+44

+"skip_install": "no" --indicates this is a mandatory install even if application is part of JSON, please set this to "yes" if you dont want this application to be installed by default.

 To find the specific product version, execute:
 .\installer.exe --list-products